trmcdowell/catscii/README.md

 # catscii

-My version catscii, an application from a [fasterthanlime series](https://fasterthanli.me/series/building-a-rust-service-with-nix).
+My version of catscii, an application from a [fasterthanlime series](https://fasterthanli.me/series/building-a-rust-service-with-nix).

 Serves cat pictures as ascii art over the internet.
 Also geolocates by country, but this only works when deployed due to dependency on a fly.io specific header.